epiccoleman/advent_of_code_ex/notes.md

 # notes

+## day 5
+man elixir made this one easy, really happy with this solution.

+## day 4
+this seems reasonably good, except maybe in one place, which is the hgt_valid? function. not sure of a prettier way to handle that mess of a requirement though.

 ## day 3
 reasonably happy with this one. figuring out how to translate the sorta typical 2d array reading and writing into elixir was interesting.
 Ultimately I think I chose a good approach that avoided having to do anything too weird.